torguardvpn/luci-theme-privaterouter/README.md

-# PrivateRouter OAT Theme for OpenWrt
+# PrivateRouter LuCi Theme for OpenWrt

 **A modern, Material Design 3 inspired theme and simplified UI for OpenWrt routers** -- built for beginners, loved by power users.